michaeldebarros/magic-soup/README.md

 After that, I decided to build a simple CRUD app and in the process transfer some Node.js skills into Go.
 So I added Mongo DB, validation, sessions, middleware, etc.

 There is a login wall that is implemented via middleware.
 Also, session management is done via a map (Go's native implementation of maps) of valid sassions to user id.
+This lets we get the user Id in every request.

 There is a documenting branch also, which contains the documentation that works with go doc command.